PDXChinese/pdxchinese.github.io/_pages/mentalhealth.md

     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_jenny_jiang/'>Jenny is a junior at Sunset High School.
 Jenny face-paints and reads storytimes at the Portland's Children Museum, and she also leads an after-school club to volunteer with children.
 Jenny enjoys performing monologues for Speech and Debate.
 She hopes to study an interdisciplinary major between coding and art!</a></p>"
   - image_path: /assets/images/activities/pa_danny_luo.jpg
     title: "Danny Luo"
-    excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_danny_luo/'>My name is Danny and I am a sophomore at the University of Southern California (USC).
-I am currently on the pre-med track, majoring in global health and double minoring in international relations and natural science.
-I play tennis and guitar and I'm a huge music nerd!</a></p>"
+    excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_danny_luo/'Danny Luo is a sophomore at the University of Southern California (USC) and is currently on the pre-med track.
+He is majoring in global health with a double minor in international relations and natural science.
+He plays tennis and guitar and is a huge music nerd!</a></p>"
   - image_path: /assets/images/activities/pa_aaron_sha.jpg
     title: "Aaron Sha"
     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_aaron_sha/'>Aaron Sha is a 3rd year attending USC as a Pre-Dental major with a Computational Biology Minor.
 Outside of class, he enjoys singing with his A Cappella group, writing for his science-communications journal, and producing music.
 Quarantine permitting, he also loves cooking with his friends and exploring local food venues.</a></p>"
-  - image_path: /assets/images/activities/pa_nova_wu.png
+  - image_path: /assets/images/activities/pa_nova_wu.jpg
     title: "Nova Wu"
     excerpt: "<p><a href='http://pdxchinese.org/peeradvisors/pa_nova_wu/'>I’m Nova, I am a materials science and engineering student and freshman at Stanford.
 My passion lies in creating more efficient and accessible energy materials.
 In high school, I cofounded and led the Oregon Middle School Speech and Debate League.
 I enjoy drawing, folding origami, playing Minecraft, and hiking.</a></p>"
   - image_path: /assets/images/activities/pa_alex_yao.png